leeek/cs51-code-review/outline.md

 - Especially for the first few weeks, write as much Ocaml as you can to get used to the language
 - The readings and the exercises are great for this -- e.g. set aside a 30 minute slot where you commit yourself to going through this before lecture/lab
 - Don't worry if things are confusing -- you'll get the hang of it soon enough
+  - If you feel that it would benefit you, tutoring from the Bureau of Study Counsel is available.
+Also you are welcome to reach out to me or anyone on the teaching staff with your concerns -- we are happy to help you!
 - Office hours are only on Monday and Tuesday; the pset is due Wednesday!
   -** Do not start your pset on Monday**.
 Work on it over the weekend until you finish or get stuck, get help to finish it up at office hours.